Voice is going to change the internet

 No more sending, but listening

-I think that within two years the website will be optimized for speech applications, so that to the question: 'How can I apply for aow?', The answer is: 'The SVB website states: you can apply for aow in these steps.
-Do you want to do that now? '.
-If you then say yes, you will be included in the SVB application.
+I think that within the next two years the website will be optimized for speech applications, so that the question: "how can I request aow?"
+Do you want to do that now? " If you then say yes, you will be included in the SVB application.

 In fact, you no longer have to go to a website for this type of information: you go where you want to be via Voice.
 We are going there.
 What will you do with a website?
 We now focus too much on sending the information.
 First go and ask people what information they actually want.